knicholson32/unabridged/app/README.md

 ### ToDo
-[ ] Allow an account to be re-authenticated, so if there is an issue you don't lose all the books
+[ ] Allow an account to be re-authenticated, so if there is an issue you don't lose all the books [ ] Process parts as well as chapters (See Bobiverse: We Are Legion)